Nafeij/kbclone/README.md

 ## Notice

-This application uses persistent cookies to save your preferences, settings and statistics.
-Please create an exception in your browser settings for this site if you wish to experience these features.
+This app uses persistent cookies to save your preferences, settings and statistics.
+Please create an exception for this website in your browser settings if you wish to experience these features.

 ## Attributions

 All assets are either original or reproductions.
 Original rights and intellectual properties belong to Massive Monster.

-Art and assets generously contributed by [Kuroukira](https://www.reddit.com/user/Kuroukira)
+Art generously contributed by [Kuroukira](https://www.reddit.com/user/Kuroukira)

 #### CULT OF THE LAMB